FullScreenShenanigans/EightBittr/packages/timehandlr/README.md

 Scheduling for dynamically repeating or synchronized events.
 <!-- /Top -->

-Like [Lolex](https://github.com/sinonjs/lolex), but for repeating events and class cycling.
+Like [Lolex](https://github.com/sinonjs/lolex), but for one-time and repeating events in production code.

 ## Usage